-With nearly 40 years of combined legal experience, our Athens car accident lawyers at Adamson & Cleveland, LLC, have seen how driver negligence causes most car accidents in Georgia, including speeding, distracted driving and driving under the influence of impairing substances.
+With nearly 40 years of combined legal experience, our Athens, GA car accident lawyers at Adamson & Cleveland, LLC, have seen how driver negligence causes most car accidents in Georgia, including speeding, distracted driving and driving under the influence of impairing substances.
 Because Georgia is an at-fault car accident state, a driver that causes an accident is responsible for paying for it.
 To discuss how we can help you to pursue compensation from the party who caused your crash in Athens, call or reach our Athens Personal Injury attorneys us online today.

 How Can a Car Accident Lawyer Help You?

 When you are in a crash and left with serious injuries, you need to prioritize your physical care and mental well-being.
 Our Athens car accident attorneys at Adamson & Cleveland, LLC, will handle the rest.
 We will help you by: